SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Rentokil Initial Plc - RTO

 (MENAFN- PR Newswire)

 NEW YORK, Oct.
-3, 2024 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Rentokil Initial plc ("Rentokil" or the "Company") (NYSE: RTO ).
-Such investors are advised to contact Danielle Peyton at
+9, 2024 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Rentokil Initial plc ("Rentokil" or the "Company") (NYSE: RTO ).
+Such investors are advised to contact Danielle Peyton at [email protected]

 or 646-581-9980, ext.